TD-Dan/Sunwai/Full dictionary.baked.md

 ## Usage

 ### Concept
 *   Refers to the quality of largeness (in size), intensity, or degree.
-Often requires le.
+Often requires LE.

 Example::   *Le **mo** ro heim o pene.* = "The **size** of the home is beautiful."
 (Focus on area/volume).
 Example::   *Le **mo** ro lumia o u.* = "The **intensity/brightness** of the light is chaotic."